• Skip to primary navigation

 Cranberries, currants and orange juice simmering in a small saucepan on an electric hob.

 Strain the fruit through a small sieve.
-You can keep the remaining juice to use in a fruit cake if you wish.
+Baker’s Tip – keep the remaining juice to use in fruit cake if you wish.

 Straining currants and cranberries in a small sieve over a white bowl with juice in it.

-Finally, allow the soaked fruit to cool on paper towels on a tray.
+Finally, cool the soaked fruit on paper towels on a tray.
 The paper will soak up any remaining liquid, which will avoid a soggy bottom in the biscuits.

 A bowl of dried fruit juice, a saucepan with a small sieve inside it and a tray of dried fruit resting on paper towels.